Dalie

 "Dalie" is a single by South African internet personality and singer Kamo Mphela, and record producers Tyler ICU and Khalil Harrison.
 It was released on 11 October 2023 by Kamo Mphela Entertainment, distributed by Africori, and features guest appearance from Baby S.O.N.

 Commercial performance

 "Dalie" became commercially successful, charted number 1 across three countries Malawi, Zimbabwe, South Africa and reached number 11 on global Shazam charts.
 In the first 4 days of release the song surpassed 2 million digital streams and certified Gold in South Africa.

 In addition the song reached Platinum certification 41 days later.

+Popularity

+The song became massively popular on TikTok due to starting as a viral dance trend.
+The hashtag #daliechallenge did surpassed billions of posts using the hashtag in videos.